Italy eases lockdown, U.S. haltingly lifts some restrictions

-ROME (AP) — Millions of people were allowed to return to work in Italy on Monday as Europe’s longest coronavirus lockdown started to ease, while the U.S. took halting steps to lift some of its own restrictions even as tens of thousands of new cases were reported every day.
+ROME (AP) — Italy started stirring Monday, with millions of people allowed to return to work as Europe’s longest coronavirus lockdown started to ease, while the U.S. took halting steps to lift some restrictions even as tens of thousands of new cases were reported every day.

 In Washington, the Senate was convening for the first time since March, while dozens of people in Florida were waiting before sunrise for the 7 a.m. opening of Clearwater Beach.
-In South Dakota, a pork processing plant took its first steps toward reopening after being shuttered after more than 800 employees were infected with coronavirus.
+In South Dakota, a shuttered pork processing plant took its first steps toward reopening after more than 800 employees were infected with coronavirus.

 Louisiana lawmakers were also restarting their legislature — even as they feuded over whether they should return at all.